keithalewis/math/rfd.md

 There is no need for probability, much less Ito's lemma involving partial differential equations.
 The B-S/M model is a special case.

 Ross defined a cash flow as a jump in stock price.
-Adding an explicit knob for cash flows results in a simpler theory.
+Adding an explicit knob for cash flows shows how prices and cash flow correspond to values and amounts of trading strategies.

 ## Model

-Let $T$ be the set of trading times, $I$ the set of tradeable instruments,
+Let $T$ be the set of trading times, $I$ the set of tradable instruments,
 $\Omega$ the set of possible outcomes, and $(\AA_t)_{t\in T}$ partitions of $\Omega$ where $\AA_t$ is a partition of $\Omega$ indicating the information available at time $t\in T$.
 See [Mathematical Prerequisites](#mathematical-prerequisites).